 3. Description of how the internship is connected to the Sport Science Degree Program,

 4. Identified 5 or more learning outcome goals during the internship that have been approved and can result in a major product/project.

 You must show proof of liability insurance before beginning the KINES 485 Internship.
-Student Medical Liability Insurance Link
+Student Allied Health Liability Insurance Link

 Student must complete an internship site contract the semester before beginning the KINES 485 internship.
 Contracts are site specific and will be facilitated after the proposal is approved.